 A whole weekend full of sipping coffee, meeting fellow coffee lovers, -professionals and -addicts.
 And let us not forget the coffee newbies.
 This was were the Independent Barcelona Coffee Festival was all about.
 I can only say, the coffee festival was a great success!

-It wasn’t hard to wake up so early on Saturday morning, because I was really looking forward to it.
+It wasn’t hard to wake up so early on Friday morning, because I was really looking forward to it.
 I’ve prepared already so many cuppings at my job, but still I was a bit nervous because there would be only professionals.
 But luckily I was with my coffee buddy Ivette and the first cupping went well.
 There were 22 coffees from 11 (Spanish) roasters.
 After that we prepared three more cuppings.
 There were other masterclasses and presentations going on that day, but I haven’t really seen them because I was at the cuppings.
-When everything was done, it was time for the Oatly Latte Art Throwdown organized by La Cherry.
-They were looking for some more participants, so I decided to put me on the list.
+When everything was done, it was time for the Oatly Latte Art Throw Down organized by La Cherry.
+They were looking for some more participants, so I decided to put myself on the list.
 I am happy I did that, because it was a good experience.
 Check the video to know how good (or how bad) I did it.

 Saturday it was the day that everybody was welcome and everybody felt welcome.
-It was so crowded and I was happy to see that.
-There were workshops, presentations and lot’s of coffees (espresso and pour-overs) to try.
-Unfortunately I had to work on Saturday, so I couldn’t stay so long.
+I was happy to see so many people showed up.
+There were workshops, presentations and lots of coffees (espresso and pour-overs) to try.
+Unfortunately I had to work in the café, so I couldn’t stay so long.
 In the end I didn’t mind because it was so busy and I already had an awesome day on Friday.
 Thanks to the organization of IBCF, the people from All Those.
 Everything went so smooth and it was amazing to be working on the festival.